spekulatius/PHPScraper/websites/examples/scrape-images.md

 # Scraping Images

-Scraping the images from a website follows similar an similar approach as the other examples.
+Scraping the images from a website follows an similar approach as the other examples.
 Images can be parsed with details such as tag attributes or only as an URL list.

-## Scarping Image URLs
+## Scraping Image URLs

 The following example parses a web-page for images and returns absolute URLs as an array.